OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/13-Test_for_Path_Confusion.md

 ### White-Box Testing

-In the white box testing, examine the application routing file, Most of the time, developers use regular expression in application routing.
+Examine the application routing configuration, Most of the time, developers use regular expressions in application routing.

 In this example, in the urls.py file in the Django framework, I will show you an example of Path Confusion that the developer did not use the correct regular expression and there is an incorrect configuration: